GLOBAL MARKETS-Shares, dollar retreat on central bank worries

 The International Energy Agency said modest economic growth was limiting oil demand worldwide and some developed economies would have absolute declines in consumption this year.

-Brent crude oil futures recovered sharply to settle at $103.49 a barrel, up 53 cents on the day, after falling to a low of $102.23 earlier in the session.
+Brent crude oil futures recovered sharply to trade at $103.65 a barrel, up 69 cents on the day, after falling to a low of $102.23 earlier in the session.

 In commodity markets, copper rose off its lowest level in almost six weeks to reach to $7,142 a tonne. while gold steadied at $1,378 an ounce.